ronilaukkarinen/mastodon-bird-ui/README.md

 As this is CSS-only, they are not really "features" but more like aesthetic changes.

-- CSS variables for evertyhing
+- CSS variables for everything
 - Threaded replies
 - Avatars on the left in feed view
 - Unified transparent backgrounds